 If you take up any new non-prenatal exercise classes at this time, always let your instructor know you’re pregnant and make sure you talk to your personal health provider first.

 3) Get thee to a pregnancy yoga class

 Speaking of exercise, going to a good pregnancy yoga class is one of the best investments you can make if you want to have a healthy, natural pregnancy.
 At the time of writing, the UK is only just emerging from lockdown due to the COVID-19 pandemic, so online is currently the only way to go here, but once lockdown is over I definitely recommend getting out there to a prenatal yoga class if you have one nearby.

-I found one a short walk away that not only served as excellent exercise, but provided herbal tea and snacks afterwards to give us a chance to get to know other local mums-to-be (that’s Sarah Rush’s class in Walthamstow for any E17-ers who happen to be reading!)
+I found one a short walk away that not only served as excellent exercise, but provided herbal tea and snacks afterwards to give us a chance to get to know other local mums-to-be.
 Honestly I sort of wish I was pregnant again just so I could go to a lovely relaxing weekly yoga class!

-If you want a good starting point, Sarah is currently doing online Zoom classes on a pay-what-you-can-afford basis and I believe some sessions are available internationally.
-I also found (UK-based) Lush Tums which looks to be an awesome online option during the lockdown and beyond since it hooks you up with a local teacher.
-They even offer virtual meet ups so you can get to know other mums-to-be in your area, all ready for those obligatory bleary-eyed postnatal coffee mornings once lockdown is over.
+If you want a good starting point, I also found UK-based Lush Tums which tries to hook you up with a local teacher.
+They also offer meet ups so you can get to know other mums-to-be in your area, all in preparation for those obligatory bleary-eyed postnatal coffee mornings once baby is here.

 4) Start doing the spinning babies® daily essentials

 When I was pregnant, I had to work hard to get over my fear of childbirth.
 It was so strong, right from when I was a kid, it actually convinced me I would never have children at all.